nickkfwong/opt-nodatime/src/NodaTime_DurationBetweenLocalTime/README.md

 ### Fix:
 It turnout to be super simple...
 Just don't create the Period object!

+However note that the time spent is not a main concern for me but the massive amount of allocation has added pressure onto our GC load.

 A static method has now been added to `Period` class to compute the duration between 2 `LocalTime` structs straight ahead without the need to instantiate the class at all.

-Tbh, the time spent is not a main concern but the massive amount of allocation has added pressure onto our GC load.

 As of writing of this document, the fix has been merged but not yet released.